 - Francis Falls – British Columbia.
 A powerful, approximately 650 meters high waterfall, belonging to a larger group of very impressive waterfalls.

 - Helmcken Falls – British Columbia.
 Beautiful, powerful waterfall, 141 m high vertical plunge.
 Average width – 15 meters.

 - Hunlen Falls – British Columbia.
 A very picturesque and impressive waterfall, which leaves the lake in a 26 meters wide stream and plunges 374 meters into a deep canyon.

-- Niagara Falls – Ontario in Canada and New York in United States.
-The most popular waterfall in world is 51 meters high and 1203 meters wide.
-The shape of the waterfall and its proportions have become synonymous with the word "waterfall".
+- Niagara Falls – Ontario and United States, New York.
+The most popular waterfall in the world is 51 meters high and 1203 meters wide.
+The shape of the waterfall and its proportions have become somewhat synonymous with the word "waterfall".

 - Pissing Mare Falls – Newfoundland.
 One of the highest falls in eastern North America, formed at picturesque lake fjord – Western Brook Pond.
 Total height – 243 m, very impressive is the upper drop – approximately 250 m tall plunge.

 - Reversing Falls – New Brunswick.
 Series of rapids in the Saint John River.
-Here the river flows through narrow gorge in the Bay of Fundy.
-Bay of Fundy has some of the highest tides in the world and this causes unusual phenomenon – during the high tide water flows inland through the rapids, at low tide it flows back to the sea.
+Here the river flows through a narrow gorge in the Bay of Fundy.
+The Bay of Fundy has some of the highest tides in the world and this causes unusual phenomenon – during the high tide water flows inland through the rapids, at low tide, it flows back to the sea.